 With the Apprenticeship Levy once again emerging as a hot topic, it’s a good time to recap where the levy came from, and what it was designed to achieve.

 The Richard Review

-In response to The Richard Review, the government published their own implementation plan in 2013, which contained bold pledges to modernise apprenticeships.
-The consultation included practical steps for improvements including higher expectations of English and Maths skills, a new grading system and an increased emphasis on assessment at the end of the apprenticeship.
+In response to the Richard Review, the coalition government launched a consultation and implementation plan in 2013.
+This plan contained bold pledges to modernise apprenticeships, with practical steps for improvements including higher expectations of English and Maths skills, a new grading system, and an increased emphasis on assessment at the end of an apprenticeship.

-To combat this, the government introduced a transfer allowance to let employers share their funds.
-This was initially set at 10%, but it was later raised to 25% in April 2019.
-Despite these policy changes, the levy has attracted its fair share of criticism, with many calling for an overhaul of the whole system.
+To combat this, the government introduced a transfer allowance to help employers share their unused levy funds with other organisations.
+This was initially set at 10% but was later expanded to 25% in 2019.

 Why is the Apprenticeship Levy Controversial?

 For many organisations, the Apprenticeship Levy has created a valuable fund to tackle skills gaps head on.
 For others, the Levy is either written off as a tax or forgotten about entirely.

 Some business consortiums argue that the levy should be made more flexible, expanding funded activity to apprenticeship wages and short courses; while others are keen to defend the rigour and reputation of apprenticeships, arguing that expanding the scope of levy funding would dilute the apprenticeship brand.